sparxcore/LoKey/README.md

   arduino-cli lib install "ESP32Servo"
   ```

-- **mbedTLS Library:** This is included with the ESP32 core libraries by default.
+- **mbedTLS Library:** Included with the ESP32 core libraries by default.

 ### 2. Flashing the LoKey and LoLock